 Most tax refunds are issued within 21 days, according to the Internal Revenue Service.
 But if you want to verify your tax return was received and is being processed — and find out when you’ll get your money — there are ways you can check.
-As for the 2018 IRS refund schedule, tax year 2017 is similar to 2016.
-Here’s what to expect if you filed early or on time and are waiting for an IRS refund, as well as how to get your tax refund sooner.
+As for the 2019 IRS refund schedule, tax year 2018 is similar to 2017.
+Here’s what to expect if you filed early, or on time and are waiting for an IRS refund, as well as how to get your tax refund sooner.

 How to Check Your IRS Refund Status

-The IRS recommends waiting at least four weeks before you check the status of your refund if you mailed your return, and 24 hours if you filed electronically.
-But, if you received the earned income tax credit or additional child tax credit, the IRS is required to hold your refund until at least Feb.
-15, 2018.
+The IRS recommends waiting at least four weeks before you check the status of your refund if you mailed your income tax return and 24 hours if you filed electronically.
+But, if you received the earned income tax credit or additional child tax credit, the IRS is required to hold your refund until mid-February.

 Use the IRS Online Tool

 When you enter the information and hit “submit,” you’ll see your specific refund date.
 If you don’t see your refund date and 21 days have passed since you filed electronically or six weeks have passed since you mailed a return, contact the IRS.
-If there’s a problem with your refund, the Where’s My Refund? tool will direct you to call the IRS.
+If there’s a problem with your refund, the IRS refund tool will direct you to call the IRS.
 You can find your amended return refund status by using the same tool.

 Watch Out: 7 Worst Things to Do With Your Tax Refund